kriyative/clojure-emacs-hacks/README.md

 and [emacs-w3m](http://www.emacswiki.org/emacs/emacs-w3m).

-Provides the `M-x clojuredocs` command, which will get the symbol at point; or prompt for a symbol name, look it up in the clojuredocs.org and render the results using `w3m`.
+Provides the `M-x clojuredocs` command, which will get the symbol at point; or prompt for a symbol name, look it up in clojuredocs.org, or find the javadoc for Java classes, and render the results using the default browser.
+Use `browse-w3m.el` to setup w3m as the default browser.

 ## Installation